davikawasaki/arrhythmia-ecg-analysis-ai/README.md

-# Arrhythmia Classification through Characteristics Extraction with Discrete Wavelet Transform & Machine Learning
+# Arrhythmia Classification through Characteristics Extraction with Discrete Wavelet Transform & Supervised Training

-This work covers cardiac arrhythmia classification through extraction of heart waves characteristics using discrete wavelet transform to filter the signal and machine learning to classify the exported characteristics with labels.
+This work covers cardiac arrhythmia classification through extraction of heart waves characteristics using discrete wavelet transform to filter the signal and machine learning supervised training to classify the exported characteristics with labels.

-The goal was to classify at least two arrhythmia through some extracted characteristics with a data mining software.
+The goal is to classify at least two arrhythmia through some extracted characteristics with Weka and MATLAB.

-# SOFTWARES USED
+# SOFTWARES IN USE

 1) [MATLAB R2015b](https://www.mathworks.com/products/new_products/release2015b.html)

 2) [WEKA 3](http://www.cs.waikato.ac.nz/ml/weka/documentation.html)

-# LIBRARIES USED
+# LIBRARIES IN USE

 1) [MIT-BIH Arrhythmia Database - PhysioBank ATM](https://physionet.org/cgi-bin/atm/ATM)